Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   This approach is common when serving web pages,
   and this architecture also applies to video
   streaming platforms.
-In Diagram  6 it is highlighted how one or more multiple
+In Diagram  6 it is highlighted how one or more
   Ingest sources can be sending data to one or more processing entities.
   In  such a workflow it is important to handle the case
   when one source or media processing entity fails over.
   We call this support for failover.
 It is an important
   consideration in practical video streaming systems that
-  need to run 24/7.
+  need to run 24/7 such as Internet Television.
   Failovers must be handled robustly
   and seamlesslessly without causing service interruption.
   This specification details how this failover and redundancy
   support can be achieved.
 In addition, some recommendations